 Next day was going to be a short-haul, just 8km by GPS up the valley and down the other side to another bothy in Glen Pean.
 I’d rather taken to bothy life.
 Though these places are basic and grubby, with no facilities other than a fireplace, some bed bases, left-over food and rubbish, the simple presence of space, shelter and mouse-eaten furniture is so much better than sodden tent camping.

 While a packraft does open out your mobility options, especially in the Scottish Highlands, it does increase a typical 12kg camping payload by 50% once you add in a dry suit.
 Carrying that sort of load over the boggy, hummock-ridden terrain, where the high summer grass and reeds obscure knee-deep ditches and peat channels is probably more dangerous than bobbing around in the middle of a windy loch.
-To this end I’d adapted a sawn-off piece of paddle shaft to slot on the end on my AquaBound paddle to make a packstaff.
-It proved to be one of my best ideas on this trip, useful as a probe (boggy-looking ground was often actually firm, and vice versa) and a balancing- or weight-bearing aid.
-Climbing or descent, it helps take the load off the knees and saved a lot of the energy expended in avoiding or trying to hop over peaty trenches which could suck you in down to your knees.
-I’ve been using the pack staff (right) for Scottish hill walks ever since.
+To this end I’d adapted a sawn-off piece of paddle shaft to slot on the end on my AquaBound paddle to make a packstaff – something I’m still using over a decade later.
+It proved to be one of my best ideas on this trip, useful as a probe boggy-looking ground that was often actually firm (and vice versa) and a balancing- or weight-bearing aid.
+Climbing or descending, it helps take the load off the kknees and saved a lot of the energy expended in avoiding or trying to hop over peaty trenches which could suck you in down to your knees.
+I’ve been using the pack staff for packrafting and Scottish hill walks ever since.

-This attempt at dancing around the mire while hauling 25% of my body weight was partly what had worn me out on the walk in from Morar station, not helped by trying to keep my feet dry in my quick-draining ‘canyoneering’ shoes.
-Today I decided to try out my Seal Skinz socks which had sat in a drawer for years.
-Even though once wet, wool socks keep warm, the waterproof but breathable Skinz were as good and should mean less chance of trench foot.
-All I need for next time is a wade-proof, knee-high pair, though in fact, the waterproofing or rather far fetched membrane element of Seal Skinz socks doesn’t last.
+This attempt at dancing around the mire while hauling 25% of my body weight was partly what had worn me out on the walk in from Morar station, not helped by trying to keep my feet dry in my quick-draining ‘canyoneering’ Keen water shoes.
+Today I decided to try out my Seal Skinz socks which had ssat in a drawer for years.
+Even though once wet, wool socks keep warm, the waterproof but bbreathable Skinz were as good and should mean less chance of trench foot.
+All I need for next time is a wade-proof, knee-high pair, though I soon learned the waterproofing or membrane in the Seal Skinz doesn’t last.

 With an improved packing set up, I set off for the pass, no longer skirting the puddles and putting my weight onto the packstaff when needed.
 Taking it slow, I felt much safer with the staff as I plodded steadily up to the watershed.
 Here, still surrounded by boggy the steep valley sides, a faint sheep trail descended steeply to a water-logged valley where it disappeared altogether.
 Even with a staff and wet-proof feet, the valley still took some negotiating, inching around outcrops while leaning on the firmly planted staff which would have pretzeled a Leki walking pole.
 In the end, it was simpler to follow the stony river bed.

 It took just 12 minutes from stopping to paddling out through the reeds onto the lochan.
 (Here’s another version.)
 Following the stream gave me up to a kilometre of paddling distance, but soon that became too shallow and worse still, up ahead seemed to drop through a small gorge.
-Very keen to play it safe on this stage, I rolled up the boat and took to what was now a quad bike track which brought me through a jungle of ferns to the deserted bothy in Glen Pean, 9 kilometres’ walk and 4 hours from Oban.
+Very keen to play it safe, I rolled up the boat and took to what was now a quad bike track which brought me through a jungle of ferns to the deserted bothy in Glen Pean, nine kilometres walk and four hours from Oban.

-The plan here had been to track along the Pean river on foot and put-in as soon as it became reliably paddleable, hoping that that would lead smoothly to Loch Arkaig, the next big body of water.
+The plan here had been to track the Pean river on foot and put-in as soon as it became paddleable, hoping that that would lead smoothly into Loch Arkaig, the next big body of water.
 I had my doubts it would be as simple as that, and after lunch set off, first up to an interesting-looking waterfall on the far side of the valley, and then back down into the valley to recce the river downstream.
 This exposed one of the flaws of packrafting in this sort of wild terrain.
-If you’re walking your load, following the water courses in the valley bottoms, you’re in the worst, waterlogged terrain, fit only for birds and slugs, trapped in a squelching morass of saturated peat and spongy moss.
+Walking the water courses in the valley bottoms, you’re in the worst, waterlogged terrain, fit only for birds and slugs trapped in a squelching morass of saturated peat and spongy moss.

 A perfectly walkable track led through the forest to the head of Loch Arklaig and a group of houses known as Stathan.
 I looked closely at the 1:50k map and sure enough, where a path came down the valley to bridge the river and join the forest track to Strathan, two 25-metre contours crossed the river within a quarter kilometre.

 To confirm that paddling the Pean may be more effort than it was worth, at 6pm I set off along the forest track to that bridge and suss out the river.
-An hour later I looked down on a two-metre drop in the river before it led into a boulder-chocked stage.
+An hour later I looked down on a two-metre drop before it led into a boulder-chocked funnel.
 My hunch had been right, though of course, terrified as I am of being swept unwittingly into a mini Niagara, I’d have surely heard the waterfall and done something about it.

 Loch Arkaig to Gairlochy

-Next morning I stood on a bridge in Strathan, a few buildings for Glendessary estate at the west end of Loch Arkaig.
+Next morning I stood on a bridge in Strathan, a few buildings of the Glendessary estate at the west end of Loch Arkaig.
 Below me the Glendessary river rushed towards the Pean in a tumble of white water, while the Pean river itself wound placidly into Loch Arkaig.

 Like Morar, Loch Arkaig ran for 19kms end to end, a long paddle that might take most of the day and certainly most of the day’s energy.
-A back wind was rushing along, maybe only a little worse than on Morar; here would be a good place to experiment using an umbrella as a sail as I’d read on a forum.
+A back wind was rushing along, maybe only a little worse than on Morar; here would be a good place to experiment using an umbrella as a sail.
 A narrow road also trailed the loch’s north bank and having lost a bit of time hanging out in the bothies, I thought I’d try and hitch a lift towards the Great Glen and Loch Lochy where the Lochy River lead south to Fort William.
 If I could get there tonight I’d have caught up with a chance to carry on to Rannoch as planned.

 Either way, I was sure glad I didn’t have to trudge down that long, lochside road; I’m sure whitecaps or not, eventually I’d have taken to the water.
-It brought up another flaw in my gear: I was wearing shoes for boating which gave little more support than a pair of Tevas.
-I should be wearing boots for hiking a 20-kilo load on rough ground.
-They did the job but the insides of my Keen Arroyos were being ground to a pulp and my feet were beginning to suffer.
+It brought up another flaw in my gear: I was wearing Keen Arroyos which gave little more support.
+Luffing a 20-kilo load over rough ground, I should be wearing boots for hiking.
+They did the job but the insides of my Arroyos were being ground to a pulp and my feet were beginning to suffer.

 All that remained to see was whether Lochy loch was paddleable in all this wind.
-Sure enough, the west bank was sat in some kind of wind shadow.
-With a swell running at a couple of inches this was a loch I could do business with.
-No need for the drysuit, just zip out the skirt to keep the insides try.
+Sure enough, the west bank was sat in a wind shadow.
+With a swell running at a couple of inches, this was a loch I could do business with.
+No need for the drysuit, just zip on the skirt to keep the insides try.

 Between the trees and the wild raspberry bushes I spotted some fly fishermen by a couple of sporty rapids and found a good place to put-in tomorrow just past the lock.
-I was getting a bit desperate for proper food but Gairlochy had nothing except all-you-can-eat wild raspberries.
+I was getting a bit desperate for proper food, but Gairlochy had nothing except all-you-can-eat wild raspberries.
 The nearest resto was up towards Spean Bridge, more than my blistering feet could manage.
-Where’s a pushbike when you need it!

-I was fairly sure I had the measure of the River Lochy, a canoeable river that led down to Fort William and tidal waters, interrupted only by one WW3 rapid which the Scottish canoe guide warned of, but didn’t locate.
-A look on Google Earth had pinned down the probable location which I put in my GPS where the river took a hard left with a telltale smudge of white.
+I was fairly sure I had the measure of the River Lochy, a canoeable river that led down to Fort William and tidal waters, interrupted only by one Grade 3 rapid which the Scottish canoe guide warned of but didn’t locate.
+A look on Google Earth had pinned down the probable location where the river took a hard left with a telltale smudge of white.
+I put it in my GPS.

 Inspecting the rapid, I’d have been curious to see how even a proper kayaker could manage to fly down the chute and stay upright where it ramped up to the left to flip you right, straight onto the rock.
-UK Rivers rates the Lochy quite lowly and barely mentions this rapid, but then goes on to add that a poacher and 12 commandos have drowned here over the years.
-The mossy, muddy portage was another job for the packstaff, and now a little braver, I took the hardest line through the remains of the rapids and presently rocked up at the rail bridge at Inverlochy, a suburb of Fort William.
+UK Rivers rates the Lochy quite lowly and barely mentions this rapid, but then goes on to add that a poacher and no less than a dozen commandos have drowned here over the years.
+The mossy, muddy portage was another job for the packstaff, and now a little braver, I took the hardest lines through the remains of the rapids and presently rocked up at the rail bridge at Inverlochy, a suburb of Fort William.

 It was Wednesday lunchtime and my train out of Rannoch was due in 48 hours.
 If I was to make it I’d have to move on that afternoon, but after checking into a hostel I was dizzy with hunger.
-The afternoon would have to be spent answering the priorities of the stomach.
-In between I paid my respects to the outdoor gear shops in search of bargains but merely confirmed the depressing truth: other than a couple more dried meals and some 2-for-1 mini karabiners, there was nothing I needed.
+The afternoon would have to be spent answering the call of the stomach.
+In between I paid my respects to the outdoor gear shops in search of bargains, but merely confirmed the daunting truth: other than a couple more dried meals and some 2-for-1 mini karabiners, there was nothing I needed.